chethanachars/Virtual-3D-Dress-TryOn/README.md

 Feel free to reach out for any issues or improvements.
 Happy Virtual Dress TryOn!

+#Note this project is a GUI version with some changes from the this project https://github.com/fyviezhao/M3D-VTON , please make sure to check that
 ---

 Make sure to replace placeholders like `path/to/MPV3D/dataset` with the actual paths and update any additional details as needed.